google-research/federated/dp_ftrl/README.md

 ## Overview

-Implements and experiments with DP-FTRLM (momentum variant of differential private follow-the-regularized-leader) in federated learning.
+Implements and experiments with DP-FTRLM (momentum variant of differentially private follow-the-regularized-leader) in federated learning.
 See "Practical and Private (Deep) Learning without Sampling or Shuffling" ([arXiv link](https://arxiv.org/abs/2103.00039)) for algorithmic details.
-The code in this folder is used for the StackOverflow experiments in the paper.
+The code in this folder is for the StackOverflow federated learning (FL) experiments in the paper.

 This folder is organized as following,